Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The KBQA Modeling

-where $S(q,a)$ and $S(q,a')$ are the final scores of nodes $a$ and $a'$, respectively. $\gamma \in (0,1)$ is a real number that indicates the margin between the positive and negative examples. $[\cdot]_+$ represents the hinge loss, which is defined by $max(0, \cdot)$.
+In the ClincalKBQA task, we treat the answer retrieval problem as a ranking problem and adopt a pair-wise strategy to train the model.
+Intuitively, ground truth answers should have higher scores than the other candidate answers.
+Therefore, during training, for each ground-truth answer node $a$ (positive example), we randomly select a candidate node (not an answer) $a'$ as a negative example.
+The training loss is a max-margin hinge loss defined as $L=min \frac{1}{|B^q|} \sum_{(a,a^{'})\in B^q} [\gamma+S(q,a)-S(q,a^{'})]_+$, where $S(q,a)$ and $S(q,a')$ are the final scores of $a$ and $a'$, respectively. $\gamma \in (0,1)$ is a real number that indicates the margin between the positive and negative examples. $[\cdot]_+$ represents the hinge loss, which is defined by $max(0, \cdot)$.
 Here, $B^q$ denotes a set of positive-negative example pairs $(a,a^{'})$, and $|B^q|$ is the batch size.
 Intuitively, the hinge loss function increases the margin between the positive and negative examples and allows us to select multiple answers from a set of candidate answers instead of the best answer only.

-\textbf{Inference:} During the testing, for each input question, we first retrieve a set of candidate answers $C^q$ from the corresponding knowledge base, and then calculate the score for each candidate answer $a\in C^q$.
-The best answer is obtained by
+During the testing, for each input question, we first retrieve a set of candidate answers $C^q$ from the corresponding knowledge base, and then calculate the score for each candidate answer $a\in C^q$.
+The best answer is obtained by $a_{best}=arg\ \max_{a\in C^q} S(q,a)$.
 Usually, there are multiple answers for each question, therefore, the candidate answers whose scores are close to the highest score within a margin can also be considered as answers.
 This inference process can be formulated as $f(q,a)=1$ if $S(q,a)>S(q,a_{best})-\gamma$.
 Otherwise, $f(q,a)=0$.
 Here $f(q,a)=1$ indicates that node $a$ is the answer to the question $q$.